FACTBOX-Government measures to ease inflation pain | Headlines

 FACTBOX-Government measures to ease inflation pain

-Berlin had already announced a gas price levy on consumers from Oct.
-1, while in July, it agreed a 15-billion euro ($15.05 billion) state bailout of Uniper, the country's largest importer of Russian gas. * Spain will cut value-added tax (VAT) on gas to 5% from 21% from October to help households with utility bills.
+* Denmark in August capped annual rent increases at 4% for the next two years in addition to earlier relief measures, including a 3.1 billion Danish crown ($424.29 million) package announced in June. * France's parliament on Aug.
+3 adopted a 20 billion euro relief bill, lifting pensions and some welfare payments, while also allowing companies to pay higher bonuses tax free.

-Pandemic-related disruption to global supply chains and the knock-on effects of Russia's war in Ukraine have combined to drive up prices of energy, commodities and basic necessities.
+Pandemic-related disruption to global supply chains and the knock-on effects of Russia's war in Ukraine have combined to drive up prices of energy, commodities, and necessities.

 Below is a list of some of the actions taken by governments aimed at offering relief to hard-hit consumers and companies: AMERICAS:

-* The United States will help millions of indebted former students by cancelling $10,000 of their outstanding student loans.
+* The United States will help millions of indebted former students by canceling $10,000 of their outstanding student loans.
 The move follows the $430 billion "Inflation Reduction Act" unveiled last month, which includes cuts to prescription drug prices and tax credits to encourage energy efficiency. * Brazil's oil giant Petrobras on Sept.
-1 announced a 7% cut in refinery gate gasoline prices, its fourth consecutive gasoline price reduction since mid-July .
+1 announced a 7% cut in refinery gate gasoline prices, its fourth cut since mid-July.
 The government in July cut fuel taxes and raised social welfare payments.

 * Mexico's government will convene to strengthen its anti-inflation plan, its president said earlier this month.
-In August officials said that inflation-combatting subsidies, mostly to help with gasoline prices and domestic energy bills, have already cost some 575 billion pesos ($29 billion) this year. * Chile in July announced a $1.2 billion aid plan including labour subsidies and one-time payments of $120 for 7.5 million of its 19 million residents.
+In August officials estimated that inflation-combatting subsidies have already cost some 575 billion pesos ($29.04 billion) this year. * Chile in July announced a $1.2 billion aid plan including labor subsidies and one-time payments for those most affected.
 EUROPE:

+* The European Union is set to unveil new emergency measures including a windfall profit levy on energy firms and mandatory targets for member states to cut electricity consumption this winter. * The Czech Republic will cap electricity and gas prices next year.

 * Britain will cap consumer energy bills for two years and funnel billions to prop up power companies.
-The package, announced on Sept.
-8 by new Prime Minister Liz Truss, is likely to cost over 100 billion pounds ($115 billion). * Portugal rolled out a 2.4 billion euro aid plan which reduces VAT on electricity to 6% from 13%, and provides one-off subsidy payments for workers, families and pensioners.
+The package announced on Sept.
+8 is likely to cost over 100 billion pounds ($117.27 billion). * Portugal adopted a 2.4 billion euro aid plan, which cuts VAT on electricity and provides one-off payments for workers, families, and pensioners.

 * Croatia will cap electricity prices from Oct.
-1 until March. * Germany will spend at least 65 billion euros ($64.71 billion) on a new package shielding consumers and businesses from inflation.
-The plan includes a windfall tax, benefit hikes and extending public transport subsidies.
+1 until March. * Germany will spend at least 65 billion euros ($66.14 billion) on a new package, which includes a windfall tax, benefit hikes, and extending public transport subsidies.
 Berlin had already announced a gas price levy on consumers from Oct.
-1, while in July, it agreed a 15-billion euro ($15.05 billion) state bailout of Uniper, the country's largest importer of Russian gas.
+1, while in July, it agreed on a 15-billion euro state bailout of Uniper, the country's largest importer of Russian gas.

-* Spain will cut value-added tax (VAT) on gas to 5% from 21% from October to help households with utility bills.
-The government also reduced VAT on electricity twice over the past year to 5%. * Finland and Sweden will offer billions of dollars in liquidity guarantees to power companies in their respective countries.
-Sweden's government in August said it expected to have 90 billion Swedish crowns available to help consumers with record electricity prices.
+* Spain will slash value-added tax (VAT) on gas to 5% from 21% from October and has already reduced VAT on electricity twice over the past year to 5%. * Finland and Sweden will offer billions of dollars in liquidity guarantees to power companies in their respective countries.
+Sweden in August said it would make 90 billion Swedish crowns ($8.56 billion) available to help consumers with record electricity prices.

-* Italy plans to spend at least an additional 6.2 billion euros ($6.2 billion) to help households and firms, the cabinet office said.
-The bill would come on top of around 52 billion euros which Rome has already budgeted this year to soften the impact of sky-high prices. * Denmark in August capped annual rent increases at 4% for the next two years.
-The move follows earlier relief measures, including a 3.1 billion Danish crown ($415.03 million) package announced in June.
+* Italy plans to spend at least an additional 6.2 billion euros ($6.2 billion) to help households and firms, following around 52 billion euros, which Rome has already budgeted this year. * Denmark in August capped annual rent increases at 4% for the next two years in addition to earlier relief measures, including a 3.1 billion Danish crown ($424.29 million) package announced in June.

 * France's parliament on Aug.
-3 adopted a 20 billion euro relief bill, lifting pensions and some welfare payments, while also allowing companies to pay higher bonuses tax free.
-In August, the government said it did not rule out a windfall tax on companies. * Poland in August approved a new package including subsidies for heating plants whose price increases will not exceed 40%, and a 13.7 billion zloty ($2.90 billion) cash transfer for municipalities to help residents with soaring energy bills.
+3 adopted a 20 billion euro relief bill, lifting pensions and some welfare payments, while also allowing companies to pay higher bonuses tax-free.
+In August, the government said it did not rule out a windfall tax on companies. * Poland in August approved a new package including subsidies for heating plants, and a 13.7 billion zloty ($2.96 billion) cash transfer for municipalities to help residents with soaring energy bills.
 The country had also in July introduced a relief scheme for holders of local currency mortgages.
 ASIA:

-* Japan will present another economic package in October , adding to previous measures including a record 3.3% hike in its minimum wage for the year ending March 2023 .
+* Japan will present another economic package in October, adding to previous measures including a record minimum wage hike.
 A $103 billion relief bill was also passed in April. * Indonesia's President Joko Widodo ordered provincial governments to cut transport costs and offset the inflationary impact of a fuel price hike announced earlier this month, which sparked nationwide protests.
-Last month, the government announced it will reallocate 24.17 trillion rupiah ($1.62 billion) of its fuel subsidy budget towards welfare spending, including cash handouts to 20.65 million households.
+Last month, the government announced it will reallocate 24.17 trillion rupiahs ($1.63 billion) from fuel subsidies to welfare spending.

-* India has set up a panel to review the pricing formula of locally produced gas, aiming to ensure "fair price to the end consumer" and lower inflation.
-In May it imposed restrictions on exports of food items including wheat and sugar, which account for nearly 40% of the consumer price index, and cut taxes on imports of edible oil. * Malaysia is expected to spend a record 77.3 billion ringgit ($17.18 billion) in subsidies and cash aid this year to temper the effects of rising prices.
+* India has set up a panel to review the pricing formula of locally produced gas, aiming to ensure a "fair price to the end consumer" and lower inflation.
+In May it imposed restrictions on exports of food items including wheat and sugar, and cut taxes on imports of edible oil. * Malaysia is expected to spend a record 77.3 billion ringgit ($17.15 billion) in subsidies and cash aid this year.

 AFRICA AND MIDDLE EAST: * South Africa in late July announced a cut in the pump prices of fuels.